Matsusaka: Climate

 Matsusaka has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Matsusaka is 14.8 C. The average annual rainfall is 2157.8 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 26.1 C, and lowest in January, at around 4.2 C.

 Demographics

-Per Japanese census data, the population of Matsusaka has been increasing slowly over the past 50 years.
+The population of Matsusaka has been increasing slowly over the past 50 years.

 History

 Matsusaka developed as a commercial center during the Sengoku period, and Oda Nobukatsu, the younger son of Oda Nobunaga built a castle in the area in 1580.
 The area came under the control of Gamō Ujisato shortly thereafter, and the Gamō began construction of a castle in the Yoiho forest (四五百森, Yoiho no mori) and named the site "Matsusaka," meaning "slope (坂) covered with pines (松)" in 1588.
 Matsusaka Castle was the center of the short-lived Matsusaka Domain in the early Tokugawa shogunate, but for most of the Edo period, the castle was the eastern outpost of Kishu Domain based at Wakayama Castle.

 Following the Meiji restoration, the area became part of Mie Prefecture.
 The town of Matsusaka was created on April 1, 1889 with the establishment of the modern municipalities system.
 The second kanji character of Matsusaka was changed to 阪 from 坂 in those days.
 On March 26, 1893, 1318 houses in the town were destroyed in a fire.
 Matsusaka was raised to city status on February 1, 1933.
 The city suffered only light damage in World War II, when an air raid killed four people on February 4, 1945.
 About 700 houses in the city were destroyed by a fire on December 16, 1951.
 On October 15, 1956, a major railway accident occurred at Rokken Station on the outskirts of the city, killing 42 people.
 On August 1, 1982, Typhoon Bess left nine people dead in its wake.
 The city officially celebrated its 500th anniversary in 1988.

 On January 1, 2005, the city expanded to its present borders, with the absorption the towns of Mikumo and Ureshino (both from Ichishi District), and the towns of Iinan and Iitaka (both from Iinan District).